cm-auto/gitweb-release-downloader/README.md

 # gitweb-release-downloader

-Allows you to download release assets from GitHub and Gitea (thus Forgejo is supported, too).\
+Allows you to download release assets from GitHub and Gitea (thus Forgejo is supported, too) and GitLab.\
-Additionally you can query a repository's releases and their respective assets.\
+Additionally you can query a repository's releases and their respective assets.
-Support for GitLab is planned.

 ## Usage

-Downloading VSCodium
+Downloading VSCodium:

 ```bash
 grd download "github.com/VSCodium/vscodium" "\\.deb$"
 ```

-Alternatively
+Alternatively:

 ```bash
 grd download --website-type github "VSCodium/vscodium" "\\.deb$"